Sissons, Neal each score twice as Predators sink Sharks 7-2

+A red hot Nashville Predators team made sure San Jose stayed ice cold.

-Colton Sissons and James Neal both scored twice to lead the Nashville Predators over the staggering San Jose Sharks 7-2 on Saturday night.
+Colton Sissons and James Neal both scored twice to lead the Predators over the staggering Sharks 7-2 on Saturday night.

 Cody McLeod, P.K.
 Subban and Viktor Arvidsson also scored for Nashville, which has won three straight and six of seven.
 Craig Smith and Colin Wilson had three assists apiece to help the Predators move a point ahead of St. Louis for third place in the Central Division.